jboonstra/biblesearch_api_docs/users.md

 ## Create

 _No create action is available for the User resource.
-(Users must be created by signing up to ABS BS application via the website.)_
+(Users must be created by signing up to ABS Bible Search application via the website.)_

 TODO: Is this correct?
 Should users only be able to sign up via web?